Here are a few questions we've heard more than once, along with some answers...

 Vacation Bible Camp?
 What's that?

-It's a week-long fun filled camp 4 - 7 PM for kids in PreSchool (4's) through rising 5th graders.
+It's a week-end camp for kids in PreSchool (4's) through rising 5th graders.
 Kids rotate through arts and crafts, outdoor games and recreation, science, bible story - all uniting the theme of the camp.
 Music and video assembly time.
 Dinner is included and for the price - you can't beat it!